 Singing with ‘a liquid baritone of great charm,’ a ‘highly attractive legato,’ and ‘precise patter elocution’ (Parterre Box), Brian J. Alvarado performs a wide variety of known, unknown, and new vocal repertoire throughout the Northeast.
-Recently reviewed as an 'appropriately sardonic' Leporello in Bronx Opera’s Don Giovanni (Indie Opera Podcast), he looks forward to his return to dell'Arte Opera Ensemble as Padre Antonio in the East Coast Premiere of Carla Lucero's Juana, role debuts as Le Dancaïre in Utopia Opera's Carmen, Seneca in L'incoronazione di Poppea with Killer Queen Opera, the baritone soloist in Carmina Burana at Castleton University, and a reprisal as Sciarrone in Tosca with New Rochelle Opera.
-He appears in concert as a soloist with Empire Opera, Restore the Arts, and in the ensembles of Teatro Grattacielo at the Gerald Lynch Center, Lyrica Classic at Carnegie Hall, and in a Juilliard and NY Philharmonic co-production of The Mother of Us All at The Metropolitan Museum of Art.
+Recently reviewed as an 'appropriately sardonic' Leporello in Bronx Opera’s Don Giovanni (Indie Opera Podcast), he looks forward to his return to dell'Arte Opera Ensemble as Padre Antonio in the East Coast Premiere of Carla Lucero's Juana, role debuts as Le Dancaïre in Utopia Opera's Carmen, Seneca in L'incoronazione di Poppea with Killer Queen Opera, and a role reprisal as Sciarrone in Tosca with New Rochelle Opera.
+He has additionally appeared in concert this season as a soloist with Empire Opera, Restore the Arts, and in the ensembles of Teatro Grattacielo at the Gerald Lynch Center, Lyrica Classic at Carnegie Hall, and in a Juilliard and NY Philharmonic co-production of The Mother of Us All at The Metropolitan Museum of Art.

 Early Music and Baroque credits include Nettuno in La liberazione di Ruggiero with dell’Arte Opera Ensemble (for which Oberon’s Grove praised his ‘voice of power and warmth’), Melisso in Alcina with OperaRox Productions, the Adonis cover in Venus and Adonis with New Camerata Opera, Caronte in L'Orfeo with the New York City Guitar Orchestra, and bass solos in Keiser’s Markuspassion with Nahant Music Festival, and in BWV 147 with the St. Peter’s Bach Collegium.